TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 #### Step 1.0: Opening the Terminal

+A shortcut for Ubuntu and it's derivatives is pushing `ctrl + alt + t` to open the terminal.
+(This may work in other Linux distributions, you'll have to try!)

-* From your desktop, push `ctrl + alt + t`, or push the application menu (it might be in the lower left, or upper left corner depending on your version of Ubuntu.
-Other Linux distributions may have it in a different spot)
+* push the application menu (it might be in the lower left, or upper left corner depending on your version of Ubuntu.
+Other Linux distributions may have it in a different spot).
+You can also use `super` to open the menu. ( `super` is the windows key )

 * and look for an icon labeled `terminal` and click that.

 The rest of the installations will take place inside the terminal window.

 Hot tip: You can copy from the terminal with `ctrl + shift + c` and paste with `ctrl + shift + v` in Linux.
-(In WSL you can use `ctrl + c` and `ctrl + v` like you are used to.
+(In WSL you can use `ctrl + c` like you are used to to copy from the terminal. to paste into the terminal--either bash, PowerShell, or Command Prompt--right click at the prompt and it will paste the contents of the clipboard.)

 #### Step 1.1: Updating